 Monday-Friday by appointment

-- The Dimock Center welcomes all patients, including those who are uninsured.
+- The Dimock Center welcomes all patients and community members, including those who are uninsured.

 - We do not ask about your immigration status.